ookii-tsuki/SafeValues/README.md

         void Awake()
         {
-            //It is recommanded to set an encryption key, otherwise it is going to use a default key PlayerSaves.Key = "/A?D(G+KbPeShVmYq3t6w9z$C&E)H@Mc";
+            //It is recommanded to set an encryption key, otherwise it is going to use a default key
+            //Warning: always use the same key when encrypting or decrypting PlayerSaves.Key = "/A?D(G+KbPeShVmYq3t6w9z$C&E)H@Mc";
         }